EpicEricEE/typst-plugins/src/lib.typ

 // - delim: Delimiter between numbers in a range.
 Quotes must be escaped.
 // - delim-space: Space between the numbers and the delimiter.
 // - unit-space: Space between units.
 // - per: How to format fractions.
-Can be "symbol", "fraction" or "slash".
+Can be "reciprocal", "fraction" or a custom symbol.
 //
 // Returns:
 // - num: A function that formats numbers.